TV OT: 'Ted Lasso' returns and why am I watching 'So Freakin' Cheap'? | CNN

 “Everything on set with [executive producers] Jason [Sudekis], Brendan [Hunt], Joe [Kelly], and Bill [Lawrence], I’m just learning so much from them – how they managed and how they preserved that good vibes environment,” he said.
 “Again, it was such a really nice experience.”

-Cleaning out the cue
+Cleaning out the queue

-If you’re someone who uses Emmy nominations to freshen up your streaming cues, join the club.
+If you’re someone who uses Emmy nominations to freshen up your streaming queues, join the club.
 Normally I wouldn’t tell you what I haven’t watched because I don’t want to be shame-belled on Twitter.
 But in the spirit of transparency, I’ll tell you one: “WandaVision.”

 Maybe you can empathize with why, though.